These Sugar Free Oatmeal Cookies are loaded with oats, flaxseed, nuts, fruits and do not have any added sugar.

 How to Make Sugar Free Oatmeal Cookies

-- Prep wet ingredients: In a small bowl, whisk together flaxseed and water, and let the mixture sit for 10 minutes.
-In another large bowl, mash bananas and add melted coconut oil, vanilla, cinnamon, baking soda and salt.
+- Combine wet ingredients: In a large bowl, mash bananas with a fork and add melted coconut oil, vanilla, cinnamon, baking soda and salt.
 Add in the flaxseed mixture and whisk well.

 Tips for Best Results

-Additions and Variations
+Add-ins and Variations

-- Shredded coconut: Unsweetened dried coconut flakes.
+- Shredded coconut: Add up to 1/3 cup of unsweetened dried coconut flakes.

 How to Store

-Store: It is best to place sugar free oatmeal cookies in a cool, dry ventilated or partially closed container.
+Store: It is best to place the sugar free oatmeal cookies in a cool, dry ventilated or partially closed container.
 I don’t recommend storing in an airtight container or the cookies will get soggy.

 Freeze: Place in a freezer in an airtight container for up to 3 months.
 Thaw on the counter for a few hours.

-Shipping?
-I would ship cookies only to a short destination where a receiver can pick up parcel immediately.
+Shipping: I would ship cookies only to a short destination where a receiver can pick up parcel immediately.
 For 5 days in transit maximum.

-I recommend to place cookies in a ventilated container big enough to fit all cookies but so they don’t tumble in it and break.
+I recommend to place in a ventilated container big enough to fit all cookies but so they don’t tumble in it and break.

 FAQs

 I have not tried this swap, so can’t vouch for results.
 You will need to skip flaxseed and water and try to add 2 large eggs.
 That’s what seems to work out for some readers.
-Please let me know how cookies turn out.

 I don’t recommend it.
 Bananas are quite unique, binding and make the base of this recipe.
-Maybe pumpkin puree or applesauce will work.

-More Healthy Cookies Recipes to Try
+More Oatmeal Cookies Recipes to Try

 - Healthy oatmeal cranberry cookies